Venice. Imagine the audacity of building a city of marble palaces on a lagoon – and that was only the start.

 An Artful Lifestyle

-Three hours is about enough time for one long gasp at the show-stopper that is Piazza San Marco, but not nearly enough time to see what else Venice is hiding.
+Three hours is about enough time for one long gasp at Piazza San Marco.
+It’s not nearly enough time to see what else Venice is hiding.
 Stay longer in this fairy-tale city and you’ll discover the pleasures of la bella vita (the beautiful life) that only locals know: the wake-up call of gondoliers, a morning spritz in a sunny campo (square), lunch in a crowded bacaro (bar) with friends and pink sunsets that have sent centuries of artists mad.

-Venetians are used to setting trends, whether it be with controversial artwork in the Punta della Dogana, racy operas at La Fenice or radical new art at the Biennale.
-On a smaller scale, this unconventional creative streak finds vibrant expression in the showrooms of local artisans where you can find custom-made shoes, purses made from velvet and glass jewels.
+Finally, Venetians are used to setting trends.
+Whether with controversial artwork in the Punta della Dogana, racy operas at La Fenice or radical new art at the Biennale.
+This unconventional creative streak finds expression in the showrooms of local artisans where you can find custom-made shoes, purses made from velvet and glass jewels.
 Venice’s originality still stands out.

 Experience Italy the Passione Italiana way – check out how to ‘Learn Italian in Italy‘.